lpacher/lae/fpga/labs/lab1/README.md

 <br />

-Update the `simulate` target in the `Makefile` and try to relaunch the simulation flow:
+Close XSim and update the `simulate` target in the `Makefile`, then try to relaunch the simulation without re-compile/re-elaborate the design from scratch:

 ```
-% make clean sim
+% make simulate
 ```

 <br />